 15. There is an urgent need to revise development finance eligibility criteria to include indicators that capture structural inequality and persistent vulnerability.
-Current classification systems - especially those relying on per capita income - fail to reflect the complex and persistent challenges of many developing countries.
+Current classification systems-especially those relying on per capita income-fail to reflect the complex and persistent challenges of many developing countries.
 Using the multidimensional vulnerability index can strengthen existing allocation practices and policies.

-16. As a measure of people's ability to improve their health, education and income across and within generations, social mobility could also serve as a useful indicator that captures the multidimensional nature of sustainable development and the barriers that persist even in high-income countries.
+16. As a measure of people's ability to improve their health, education, and income across and within generations, social mobility could also serve as useful indicator that captures the multidimensional nature of sustainable development and the barriers that persist even in high-income countries.

 III.
-Improving modalities to better respond to evolving needs and priorities
+Improving Modalities to Better Respond to Evolving Needs and Priorities

-Adapt modalities to be inclusive, responsive and aligned with the needs of those most at risk
+Adapt modalities to be inclusive, responsive, and aligned with the needs of those most at risk

-17. Across countries and regions, the need for more agile, responsive and contextspecific international development cooperation modalities has become urgent.
-Quantity alone is not sufficient; achieving the Sustainable Development Goals requires quality financing, tailored intervention and a focus on modalities - the right financial instruments, in the right context, with the right partnership and the right balance of short-term crisis-response with long-term resilience-building.
+17. Across countries and regions, the need for more agile, responsive, and context-specific international development cooperation modalities has become urgent.
+Quantity alone is not sufficient; achieving the SDGs requires quality financing, tailored intervention, and a focus on modalities-the right financial instruments, in the right context, with the right partnership and the right balance of short-term crisis-response with long-term resilience-building.